Have you noticed lesions or crusty blisters on your cat? If you have, chances are…

 We understand that many cats hate getting baths (if not all).
 Below are several methods that do not require you to bathe your pet, although they may still might get a little wet.

 You can find a flea comb at your local pet supply store.
 These are fine tooth combs specifically made to “comb out” fleas from a cat or dog’s fur.
-Flea combs will not be able to kill the eggs but they help to limit the number of adult fleas thus decreasing their reproduction rates.
+Flea combs will not be able to kill the eggs but they help to limit the number of adult fleas thus decreasing the total population.

 Whether you choose a bathing remedy or not, a good thorough flea combing is definitely a place to start when confronting a flea infestation on your cat.
 It is recommended that you use a cup of soapy water to dip the comb in after each pass.
 This will trap and kill any fleas you catch with the comb.
 Without this, they can jump on you, your cat, or your carpet.